 03.02 DEFINITIONS

+For a complete list of definitions refer to IMC 0609, Appendix G.

-Available - A piece of equipment is considered available if: (1) it can be put into service within half the time that is needed the equipment to perform its function, (2) procedures or standing orders exist for using the equipment to meets its intended function, (3) all necessary supporting systems and (4) operators have been trained for using the equipment for the given situation.
+Available - A piece of equipment is considered available if: (1) it can be put into service within half the time that is needed before the equipment will be used to perform its function, (2) procedures or standing orders exist for using the equipment to meets its intended function, (3) all necessary supporting systems (such as AC power, cooling water, and DC control power) can be put into service within half the time that is needed before the equipment will be used to perform its function, and (4) operators have been trained for using the equipment for the given situation.

 Cavity Flooded - An RCS condition with the reactor head removed and the water level raised to the refuel floor.

-Gravity Feed - Gravity feeding may be credited if gravity feed is expected to be available AFTER RCS boiling initiates.
+Gravity Feed – Gravity feeding is the process of adding water to the RCS from a storage source (e.g., condensate storage tank or refuel storage tank) without an active component (e.g., pump).
+It requires the water source to be higher than the reactor and the reactor to be at or capable of reaching atmospheric pressure.
+Gravity feeding may be credited if gravity feed is expected to be available AFTER RCS boiling initiates.
 To credit Gravity Feed, the analyst needs to consider the following factors that can negate the elevation head provided by the RWST or other sources of RCS inventory: (1) pressure drops in the surge line, (2) entrained water accumulating in the pressurizer, (3) RCS vent paths that are restricted (to control loose parts or control off gassing).

 Mid-loop Operation - Mid-loop conditions exist whenever the RCS water level is below the top of the flow area of the hot legs at the junction with the reactor vessel.